aiven/devportal/docs/tutorials/talk-to-kafka.rst

         consumer = KafkaConsumer(
             "demo-topic",
             auto_offset_reset="earliest",
-            bootstrap_servers=f"{HOST}:{SSL_PORT}", # From the connection information for managed service group_id="demo-consumer-group",
+            bootstrap_servers=f"{HOST}:{SSL_PORT}", # From the connection information for the managed service group_id="demo-consumer-group",
             security_protocol="SSL",
-            ssl_cafile="ca.pem", # From the connection information for managed service ssl_certfile="service.cert", # From the connection information for managed service ssl_keyfile="service.key", # From the connection information for managed service )
+            ssl_cafile="ca.pem", # From the connection information for the managed service ssl_certfile="service.cert", # From the connection information for the managed service ssl_keyfile="service.key", # From the connection information for the managed service )

         # Continuously poll for new messages